aebarthyi/CSE293_AB_OL/hw1/README.md

 4. (Optional) run your SystemVerilog through [zachjs/sv2v](https://github.com/zachjs/sv2v) so that Yosys correctly interprets any SystemVerilog constructs you've used.

 5. Create a top-level module for your FPGA board.
-You need to instantiate a PLL ([`SB_PLL40_CORE`](https://github.com/YosysHQ/yosys/blob/main/techlibs/ice40/cells_sim.v#L2425)) to get the correct clock-frequency.
+You need to instantiate a PLL ([`SB_PLL40_PAD`](https://z80.ro/post/using_pll/)) to get the correct clock-frequency.
+You can use the application `icepll` to generate the parameters.

 6. Create a Yosys TCL script that loads your Verilog files and synthesizes them for the iCE40 target ([`synth_ice40`](https://yosyshq.readthedocs.io/projects/yosys/en/latest/cmd/synth_ice40.html)).
 Be sure your script generates a synthesized `.json` and `.v` file with the following: